 Walleye (also known as pickerel in Canada) is the main species found at Aikens Lake.
-It's trophy size is 28" which is approx. 7-8 lbs in our region and the lake record is 33".
+Its trophy size is 28" which is approx. 7-8 lbs in our region and the lake record is 33".
+Aikens Lake is one of the best places when it comes to walleye fishing in Canada.

 The white, flaky meat of the walleye makes it the most sought after shorelunch fish in the north.
 This species likes to school up, so once you've caught one, the others aren't far away.
 You could call Aikens a Jumbo Walleye Factory!More About Walleye

-Northern Pike, also known as jack or jackfish in Canada, is one of the most ferocious freshwater fish.
+Aikens offers excellent northern pike fishing.
+Also known as jack or jackfish in Canada, this is one of the most ferocious freshwater fish.
 They will devour baits and make your drag scream.

 Their sleek bodies enable them to cut through the water at incredible speed.
 They are the only fish at Aikens that will jump out of the water in an effort to spit a hook.
 Once in the boat, Pike have been known to flip over tackle boxes, break rods, and wreak havoc.... and curse the day they should get a hold of your fingers in their incredibly toothy mouths.
 Pike have a bad reputation as slimy critters (with such nicknames as "snakes", "hammerhandles", "Snot Rockets"), but their appeal at shorelunch should not be underestimated.
 When properly filleted by removing the vaunted Y-bone, their orange meat seals in spices like no other.
 Pike can grow to 50 inches at Aikens and the fight they put up is out of this world.More About Northern Pike